argoproject/Argo/docs/developers/grunt-commands.rst

 ``shell``
     Runs commands directly on the command line, instead of running Grunt modules.

+    These commands require you to have set up Largo according to the `complete dev environment <setup.html>`_ or `documentation contribution environment <setup-documentation.html>`_ instructions, because they require several Python libraries that were installed by following those instructions.
+Besure to have activated your python virtualenv with ``workon``, as described in those instructions.

     ``shell:apidocs``
         Recompiles the `Largo API Docs </api/>`_ from structured comments in Largo's PHP code using `/docs/generate_api_docs.py <https://github.com/INN/Largo/blob/master/docs/generate_api_docs.py>`_ into reStructuredText files.